Tuesday 6 February 1940

-The mission is a disaster from the start: Finnish artillery and mortar pounds the landing force immediately, and the tanks run out of control and almost run over the armoured infantry sledges.
+The mission is a disaster from the start: Finnish artillery and mortar shells pound the landing force immediately, and the tanks run out of control and almost run over the armored infantry sledges.
 When the men in the sleds run to a ditch to take cover, one of the tanks mistakes them for Finns and opens fire on them.
 The Finns destroy all five tanks, and the unit is withdrawn to its original starting point.

-Further north, Finnish 9th Division continues cutting the trapped Soviet 54th Division into mottis (logs).
+Further north, the Finnish 9th Division continues cutting the trapped Soviet 54th Division into mottis (logs).

 Winter War Peace Talks: The Finnish Foreign Minister returns to Helsinki from Stockholm with the Soviet proposals.